 Quindim originated from a Portuguese recipe but was adopted by Brazilians.
 You will see its appearance in nearly every bakery in that country, family gatherings, or even birthday parties.

-Quindim has a creamy and soft consistency because it is made out of eggs, sugar, butter, coconut milk, and grated coconut, making it a distinct Brazilian cake.
+Quindim is a distinctive custard dessert that has a creamy and soft consistency because it is made out of eggs, sugar, butter, coconut milk, and grated coconut, making it a unique Brazilian cake.

 Besides, you also feel crunchy when eating quindim, which is also based on grated coconut.
 Like Brigadeiro, the cake can be served in plenty as the flavor is addictive.